ioptime-official/ai-face-recognition/README.md

-# Face Verification
+# Face Recognition

-This project focuses on implementing face verification using the ArcFace model on a dataset that predominantly contains individuals with darker skin tones.
+This project focuses on implementing face Recognition using the ArcFace model on a dataset that predominantly contains individuals with darker skin tones.
 The project also utilizes a lightweight face detection model, OpenCV, to enhance processing speed.

 ## Objective